Eating Disorders in Athletes: When Performance and Health Collide

 What Is RED-S?

-Relative Energy Deficiency in Sport (RED-S) occurs when an athlete does not consume enough energy (calories) to support both training demands and basic physiological functioning.
+Relative Energy Deficiency in Sport, now commonly written as REDs, occurs when an athlete does not consume enough energy to support both training demands and basic physiological functioning.
+The underlying issue is low energy availability: not enough energy remains for normal body functions after exercise energy expenditure is accounted for (Mountjoy et al., 2018; Mountjoy et al., 2023).

-This is not just about weight — it’s about low energy availability.
+This is not just about weight.
+It is about energy availability.

 Metabolism